Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <br>

 You can talk about how to add sum of numbers using the special way (N+1)N/2 when discussing algorithm efficienciy next to the factorial method.

+THe problem with thees approaches is that we never understand what indivdiual numbers mean. cONDITIONS vary and situations change, therofer it is often better to see how teh performance change as the problem grows in size by using grahps and calculations instead of making assumptions about individual numbers we judge how a whole set of numbers are telling us about them.

 <p>
 The time it takes an alogrithm to complete its task can be affected by the hardware it is running on and the environment it is executed in.
 The same algorithm might execute faster on a high-end machine compared to a low-end one, even if the underlying algorithmic efficiency remains the same.
 If you attempt to run this code on different devices with different hardaware capabiliets you will soon realize that you will obtain back different types of numbers each time.
 The issue does not lie in the act of measuring time itself, but rather in the misconceptions surrounding time-based comparisons.
 Typically, we tend to measure the time differences among distinct machines, rather than evaluating a particular machine's performance across multiple instances.
 Let's take a look at some examples that are obtained from runing this code on differetn manchenes: